Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 This is a HashMap whose values are HashMaps.
 All the keys are Strings.
 The values are whatever data type is suitable, often a String but could be a Date, Long etc. Currency is a String, number() is a double.
 What is date?
 Percentage?
 Date is a string, percentage is double.
+The event section has a type field: created, updated
+We do not hear if the record is deleted or undeleted...maybe docs are contradictory.
+If we do get a delete we should create a reversal, an undelete should create a new record.

 Deleting a pushTopic: